Orthostatic hypertension: Diagnosis

-The condition can be assessed by a tilt table test.
+The blood pressure is first measured after a five-minute wait lying down.
+Upon standing, blood pressure is measured at one, three and five minutes.
+The blood pressure at 3 and 5 minutes is averaged.
+For those unable to stand up for this long, the condition can instead be assessed by a tilt table test.

 Treatments

-Currently, no treatments are officially recommended for orthostatic hypertension, as it is still little known and has various causes.
-Hence, treatment for those with this disorder is trial and error.

-Some treatments which have been successfully used for this condition are medications doxazosin, carvedilol, captopril, and propranolol hydrochloride.
+There is no evidence that those with an exaggerated response to standing and normal blood pressure require therapy.
+However, these individuals may be more likely to develop hypertension later in life.

+In patients with hypertensive blood pressure only when standing, blood pressure monitoring over 24 hours may help to assess average blood pressure and test for altered blood pressure patterns over the day.
+Extreme nighttime blood pressure dipping and masked morning hypertension may be observed in people with orthostatic hypertension.
+Finally, in individuals with orthostatic hypertension who are also hypertensive while sitting and lying down, antihypertensive medications should be prescribed.
+However, some antihypertensive medications, particularly diuretics, may exacerbate sympathetic activation with standing and thereby worsen orthostatic hypertension.

 Treatment of coexisting conditions, e.g., hypovolemia, also is used.
 Some specialists in severe cases give saline intravenously for hypovolemia, which, if it is the cause, brings the orthostatic hypertension down to a safe level.
 Pressure garments over the pelvis and the lower extremities may be used as part of treatment, due to the blood pooling issue occurring in many with the disorder.

 Epidemiology

 The prevalence of this condition has been studied in various populations.
-In a study conducted in 1922, it was found that 4.2% of 2000 apparently healthy aviators aged 18 to 42 years had an increase in diastolic blood pressure from below 90 mmHg while supine to above 90 mmHg in the upright posture.
+In a study conducted in 1922, it was found that 4.2% of 2000 apparently healthy aviators aged 18 to 42 years had an increase in diastolic blood pressure from below 90 mmHg while in the supine position to above 90 mmHg in the upright posture.

 Study which defined orthostatic hypertension as a sustained increase in systolic blood pressure of at least 20 mmHg and/or diastolic blood pressure of at least 10 mmHg within 3 minutes of standing, have reported a prevalence rate of orthostatic hypertension ranging from 5% to 30%.
 This range is generally consistent with the prevalence of orthostatic hypotension.